The homes at Eddington are managed by Lodge Property Services who are part of the Cambridge University Accommodation Service.

 You will be informed by Lodge Property Services if you have been shortlisted.

 Following this you will be given a formal offer with property details once we have a property completion date confirmed.

-14. How much is the security deposit and will I get it back?
+29. How much is the security deposit and will I get it back?

-A security deposit is required and would be the following:
+A security deposit is required as follows:

-· £1,000 for a one-bedroom apartment
+- £1,000 for a one bedroom apartment

-· £1,250 for a two-bedroom apartment
+- £1,250 for a two bedroom apartment

 You are asked to make the payment when accepting the offer.
 This will be held separately with the Tenancy Deposit Scheme (TDS).

 An inventory will be undertaken at both the start and the end of the tenancy and the amount of deposit returned to you will depend on the condition of the apartment upon vacating the property and any outstanding bills.

 30. Can I refuse an offer for housing at Eddington?